St Andrew's Church, Brighton: Organs

-In 1857, the 1843 Hurlstone instrument, having been moved again, this time into the third church building, was sold.
-The proceeds were used to purchase a completely new instrument built by Jesse Biggs in 1857.
+In 1857, the Hurlstone instrument, originally from 1843 and recently relocated to the third church building, was sold.
+The funds generated from this sale were used to acquire a new instrument crafted by Jesse Biggs in the same year.
 On Monday 23 November 1857, The Age newspaper reported ‘Organ Performance.
 On Wednesday last [18 November 1857] Mr W.B.
-Wray, late organist of the Blind Asylum, Liverpool, gave a selection of music by the great composers on the new and beautiful instrument just finished by Mr Biggs, at his manufactory, in Little Lonsdale street, west.
-Several of our leading musical connoisseurs were present by invitation and expressed themselves highly delighted with the power and tone of the organ, as well as with the masterly performance of the organist.
+Wray, late organist of the Blind Asylum, Liverpool, gave a selection of music by the great composers on the new instrument just finished by Mr Biggs, at his manufactory, in Little Lonsdale street, west.
+Several of our musical connoisseurs were present by invitation and expressed themselves highly delighted with the power and tone of the organ, as well as with the masterly performance of the organist.
 The instrument reflects the highest credit on the builder, and we must congratulate the good people of Brighton on becoming its possessors.
 Mr Wray, we believe, was induced to come to this colony for the benefit of his health, and we sincerely hope he may be induced to remain.
 An organist and teacher of his reputation would be an immense acquisition to this metropolis, particularly as our churches are now becoming fitted with organs of magnitude and first rate quality.’